wp-plugins/wp-pubmed-reflist/readme.txt

 TODO:
 * input validation for the admin page
 * jquery datatables for settings view
+= 0.5 =
+* Add fulltext and PMC links
+* Allow customization of text link to pubmed
+* change display if there are zero hits
 = 0.4 =
 * integrate non-PMID citations
 = 0.3 =